Justices side with business, government in information fight

 The Food Marketing Institute said in a statement that it believes the ruling will "protect private financial information today and in the future."

 The case has to do with the Freedom of Information Act.
 The act gives citizens, including reporters, access to federal agencies' records with certain exceptions.
-A section of the law tells officials to withhold "confidential" ''commercial or financial information" obtained from third parties.
+A section of the law tells officials to withhold "confidential" ''commercial or financial information" that is obtained from third parties and in the government's possession.
 The question for the court was when information provided to a federal agency qualifies as confidential.

+Previously, lower courts had said that information couldn't be found to be confidential unless disclosing it was likely to cause "substantial" competitive harm.
+The Supreme Court rejected that reading.

 The Associated Press was among dozens of media organizations that signed a legal brief supporting the Argus Leader.